mathis-arnal/workshop-reproducible-research/docs/pages/metagenomic/05-taxonomic.md

 >
 > What do you think is harder to assign, a species (like _E. coli_) or a phylum (like Proteobacteria)?
 {: .discussion}

+## Data used
+we will use the 2 datasets that we previously filtered and trimmed:

+JP4D: a microbiome sample collected from the Lagunita Fertilized Pond
+JC1A: a control samples from a control mesocosm.

-## Using Kraken 2
+## Using k-mer based approach, with the tool Kraken 2

 [Kraken 2](https://ccb.jhu.edu/software/kraken2/) is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.

 Kraken 2 is available on Galaxy.
-We will follow this tutorial, that uses the same dataset: https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/taxonomic-profiling/tutorial.html
+We will follow this tutorial : https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/taxonomic-profiling/tutorial.html

+## Compute the species abundance, using Bracken
+EXPLAIN BRACKEN, how it works, the theory behind it

+## Bonus: Using Gene based approach, with the tool MetaPhlAn